nknitish9/genai-virtual-interviewer-poc/readme.md

 ## Contact

-For questions or support, please contact your project team lead.
+For questions, suggestions, or support, please open an issue or contact [Email](mailto:nknitish90062@gmail.com).